Managing Github as code: A DevSecOps approach

 Another important consideration is how we manage bypass branch protection permissions.
 Currently, we have a small group (Security and Security Champions) with these permissions.
 While GitHub is extending functionality with delegated bypass, which we haven't yet explored, we recognize that there will be situations where this feature is necessary.
 We plan to monitor and alert when these permissions are used to ensure proper oversight.

 Finally, while we are grateful for the open-source contributions of the GitHub Terraform provider, it's important to note that newly released GitHub features (ie pre-defined organization roles) may not immediately be supported by the provider.
-This can result in certain tasks needing to be performed manually until the functionality is incorporated into the provider.
+This can result in certain tasks needing to be performed manually until the functionality is incorporated into the provider or a contribution can be done to the provider to pay back to the open source community.

 Conclusion